 Well into the second decade of his legal career, Robert Jenkins has appeared for hundreds of court hearings, handled mediations and arbitration, served as the lead attorney for many trials, appeared before the Texas Court of Appeals, and filed briefs with the United States Fifth Circuit Court of Appeals.

 Robert Jenkins is currently one of only a select few attorneys in all of Texas that has a full-time post-judgment turnover receivership practice serving as a court-appointed Turnover Receiver where he is entrusted as an officer of the Court to locate and liquidate nonexempt assets to pay judgments.
-He has been appointed as a Turnover Receiver in more than 1,000 cases by 135 courts throughout Texas in Anderson, Bexar, Brazoria, Brazos, Cameron, Chambers, Collin, Comal, Cooke, Dallas, Denton, El Paso, Ellis, Fort Bend, Galveston, Gregg, Harris, Harrison, Henderson, Hidalgo, Hood, Jefferson, Kaufman, Liberty, McLennan, Nueces, Parker, Rockwall, San Augustine, Shelby, Smith, Tarrant, Travis, Webb, and Williamson counties on judgments ranging from $1,000 to $10.1 million.
+He has been appointed as a Turnover Receiver in more than 1,000 cases by 185 courts throughout Texas in Anderson, Bell, Bexar, Brazoria, Brazos, Cameron, Chambers, Collin, Comal, Cooke, Dallas, Denton, Ector, El Paso, Ellis, Fort Bend, Galveston, Grayson, Gregg, Harris, Harrison, Henderson, Hidalgo, Hood, Jefferson, Johnson, Kaufman, Liberty, Maverick, McLennan, Montgomery, Nueces, Parker, Randall, Rockwall, San Augustine, Shelby, Smith, Tarrant, Travis, Upshur, Webb, Wise, and Williamson counties on judgments ranging from $1,000 to $10.1 million.

 Have a question we can answer for you?
 Contact us by phone at 214.220.2022 or email by using the form below.